SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

 ```

 The structure of the project directory tree mirrors the Gradle, Ant and Maven
-defaults.
-Note the two separate directories, one for the source code of the SUT and
+defaults for Java projects.
+Note the two separate directories, one for the
-one for the JUnit test code.
+source code of the SUT and one for the JUnit test code.

 The packages that are to be created are `ie.lyit.comp.geometry.shape.rectangle`
 and `ie.lyit.comp.geometry.shape.circle`.

-I am following the guidance in the
-Java Tutorial Trail on Packages and I will firstly create a directory structure
+I am following the guidance in the Java Tutorial Trail on Packages and I will
-that mirrors the package namespace making sure that I am in the root of the
+firstly create a directory structure that mirrors the package namespace making
-directory tree for the project.
+sure that I am in the root of the directory tree for the project.

 ```sh
 $ mkdir -p src/main/java/ie/lyit/comp/geometry/shape